vahyno/Racing-Game/README.md

 # Project 0: The Rainbow Race

 ### description
-* Siple racing game, players grow a rainbow bar across the screen using letter 'A' / 'L' first one to finish wins.
+* Racing game, players grow a rainbow bar across the screen using letter 'A' / 'L' first one to finish wins.

 ### Technologies used
 * HTML for laying down the game board.